dtmcgee-su/front-end-tech-test/README.md

 *We'd love to get your thoughts on each of these (no more than a few minutes per point).*

 1. What are some edge-cases you'd consider before shipping this feature?
+- I would make sure the site is not crashing or leading to 404's prior to launch.
+I would also ensure all media files are properly working.
 2. Which of your skills that you expect to use in this role do you feel *weren't* highlighted in this project?
+- JavaScript.
+However I know JavaScript would be used on a case-by-case basis depending on the client's needs.
 3. What's important for remote engineering teams to work well?
+- Communication.
+Speaking with your team about where you are at with your project and any bugs you might have can ensure trust within coworkers and prioritize effective teamwork.